-This document governs Cyberweb Solutions, LLC, hereby referred to as CWS, and its staff when engaged in IT consulting services.
+This document governs Cyberweb Solutions, hereby referred to as CWS, and its staff when engaged in IT consulting services.

 Last update: 30-March-2018

 It should be noted these terms apply regardless of the legal entity requesting IT services from CWS.
 This means any individual, partnership, corporation, company, and any other recognized legal entity, hereby referred to as client, will receive the same terms.

 In addition any legal entity consisting of multiple persons will be considered as one entity and thus receive the same terms.
 For example but not limited to all individuals in a partnership or employees and officers in a corporation.

 It should be noted that depending on the client’s request(s) not all sections may apply.
 For example if a project contains only custom coding it may not be necessary to access the client’s systems.
 In another example if the project only requires altering server software or updating WordPress then no custom coding work is performed and the terms governing coding do not apply to that project.

 However a project could cover all terms in this document or there could be multiple projects which span multiple sections.
 It should be noted sections in this document are applied on a project-by-project basis that fulfill the client’s requested project.
 Therefore a client should be aware that each separate project may or may not have different terms depending on the desired work to be performed by CWS.

 The terms in this document will be updated as needed with or without notice to satisfy additional situations as they occur.